Why You Need to Systematize Your Business Process (And How to do it Right)

 Do you feel that you spend more time on some activities in your business?

-Are there some repetitive tasks in your business such as product creation, customer service, or marketing that consumes a lot of time?
+Are there some repetitive tasks in your business such as product creation, customer service, or marketing that consume a lot of time?

 Do you think there are some tasks in your business that could be done without your direct supervision?